khazit/CrazySLAM/README.md

 The biggest problem however is **performance**.
 The previous simulation ran with 3000 particles and 1000 data points and took around an hour.
-With an update speed of only 1 Hz, it can't (for the moment) be used in real time.
+With an update speed of only 3 Hz, it can't (for the moment) be used in real time.

 ## Install
 ```
 git clone https://github.com/khazit/CrazySLAM.git
 cd CrazySLAM
-pip3 install -e .
+pip install .
 ```

 ## Contributing guidelines